State-of-War-PostBar/SOW-Remastered/SIGNOFF.md

-All people contributed to this project!
+All people contributed to this project please add your signature here.

 Format: Name aka alias (if you have one) aka alias... (your email or address)

-Taxerap aka SBest (maxbeokes@gmail.com)
+Taxerap (maxbeokes@gmail.com)